Quantum channels and memory effects: Quantum Codes

-Both in the classical and in the quantum setting, the key idea to prevent the corruption of information, is to use {\it redundancy}: by properly spreading a given message over many information carriers instead of a single one, one can take advantage from the structural properties of noise source.
-Consider for instance the paradigmatic case where one wishes to store the information contained in (say) $k$ information carriers, affected by an assigned error model described by the channel $\Phi^{(k)}$, into a larger set of $n\geq k$ carriers, affected by the noise $\Phi^{(n)}$.
-Then a generic coding strategy consists in identifying an {\it encoding} CPTP map $\Phi_E^{(k \to n)} : \mathfrak{S}({\mathcal H}^{\otimes k})\to\mathfrak{S}({\mathcal H}^{\otimes n})$, shuffling a generic state from the smaller space of the $k$ carriers to the the larger space of the $n$ carries, and a {\it decoding} CPTP map $\Phi_D^{(n \to k)} : \mathfrak{S}({\mathcal H}^{\otimes n})\to\mathfrak{S}({\mathcal H}^{\otimes k})$, moving the information back to the original set, under the requirement that the resulting channel $\Phi_D^{(n \to k)}\circ \Phi^{(n)}\circ \Phi_E^{(k \to n)}$ is somehow ``less" noisy than the original transformation $\Phi^{(k)}$ -- see Fig. \ref{fig_capacities}.
+Both in the classical and in the quantum setting, the key idea to prevent the corruption of information is to use {\it redundancy}: by properly spreading a given message over many information carriers instead of a single one, one can take advantage of the structural properties of noise source.
+Consider for instance the paradigmatic case in which one wishes to store the information contained in (say) $k$ qudits, affected by an assigned error model described by the channel $\Phi^{(k)}$, into a larger set of $n\geq k$ qudits, affected by the noise $\Phi^{(n)}$.
+Then a coding strategy consists in identifying an {\it encoding} CPTP map $\Phi_E^{(k \to n)} : \mathfrak{S}({\mathcal H}^{\otimes k})\to\mathfrak{S}({\mathcal H}^{\otimes n})$, shuffling a state from the smaller space of the $k$ carriers to the the larger space of the $n$ carries, and a {\it decoding} CPTP map $\Phi_D^{(n \to k)} : \mathfrak{S}({\mathcal H}^{\otimes n})\to\mathfrak{S}({\mathcal H}^{\otimes k})$, moving the information back to the original space, under the requirement that the resulting channel $\Phi_D^{(n \to k)}\circ \Phi^{(n)}\circ \Phi_E^{(k \to n)}$ is somehow ``less" noisy than the original transformation $\Phi^{(k)}$ -- see Fig. \ref{fig_capacities}.
 The image $\mathcal{Q}$ of $\Phi_E^{(k \to n)}$ is called \emph{quantum error correcting code} (QECC): it represents the information {\it vault} where messages are deposited to prevent the noise from affecting them.
-The ratio $R=k/n$ represents instead the communication {\it rate} of the code whose inverse measures how much information spread is involved in the procedure.
-It worth noticing that if $\Phi_E^{(k \to n)}$ is taken to be an isometry (an option which often implicitly assumed in QECC) the space $\mathcal{Q}$ becomes a proper vector subspace of ${\mathcal H}^{\otimes n}$ of dimension $d^k$, its elements being the {\it codewords} of the code (here $d$ is the local dimension a single carrier).
-When this happens $\Phi^{(n)}\circ \Phi_E^{(k \to n)}$ is just a restriction of $\Phi^{(n)}$ on $\mathcal{Q}$ and the encoding mapping can be fully specified by simply assign the latter.
+The ratio $R=(k/n)\times \log d$ represents the communication {\it rate} (in qubits per channel use) of the code, whose inverse measures how much information spread is involved in the procedure.
+It is worth noticing that if $\Phi_E^{(k \to n)}$ is taken to be an isometry (an option which often implicitly assumed in QECC) the space $\mathcal{Q}$ becomes a proper vector subspace of ${\mathcal H}^{\otimes n}$ of dimension $d^k$.
+When this happens $\Phi^{(n)}\circ \Phi_E^{(k \to n)}$ is just a restriction of $\Phi^{(n)}$ on $\mathcal{Q}$ and the encoding mapping can be fully specified by simply assigning the latter.
 This also justifies the consideration of a recovery map $\Phi_R^{(n)}$ in place of the decoding map $\Phi_D^{(n\to k)}$ (in the following this simplification will be assumed).